ASIC Reporting Solution

 Where are reports submitted to?

-As of December 2020, the DTCC is the single Trade Repository supporting recieving of submissions of ASIC derivative reports.
+As of December 2020, the DTCC is the single Trade Repository supporting receiving of submissions of ASIC derivative reports.